whitemx/simple-node-form/readme.md

 * Run an ```npm install```
 * Launch the server using ```npm start``` (or ```nodemon app```)

 ## Testing
 To run the unit tests, install the app as above.
 Then run ```npm test```

+##Still to do
+There are many many ways to improve this basic app!

+* Add client side validation to prevent a submit with invalid data, server side validation is a last resort
+* Improve validation rules to prevent obviously incorrect values such as negative ages
+* Improve validation to try and prevent duplicates.
+Maybe not possible with such a small data set
+* Improve unit tests to cover more rules
+* Improve UI to add admin screens to view data that has been submitted
+* Add security to the MongoDB database
+* Break out hard coded values (e.g. country list end point) to config settings file